OpenRCT2/docs/setup/options.rst

 * **Current Theme**

   A dropdown allowing selection of the theme for the UI.
-Themes affect all colors of the windows in the game.
+Themes affect all colours of the windows in the game.
 By default, there are two options, one which matches RCT1, and another which matches RCT2.

 * **Toolbar buttons**